 - Adaptive-servo ventilation (ASV)

-Medications such as acetazolamide and theophylline are effective in stimulating breathing in people with central sleep apnea
+- Medications such as acetazolamide and theophylline effectively stimulate breathing in people with central sleep apnea

-Mixed sleep apnea or treatment emergent central sleep apnea is a condition in which both obstructive sleep apnea and central sleep apnea exist.
-As a result, symptoms of both the conditions show up.
-Some patients being treated for obstructive sleep apnea with the use of CPAP machines tend to develop the symptoms of central sleep apnea when undergo PAP therapy.
+Mixed sleep apnea or treatment-emergent central sleep apnea is a condition in which both obstructive and central sleep apnea exist.
+As a result, symptoms of both conditions show up.
+Some patients being treated for obstructive sleep apnea with the use of CPAP machines tend to develop the symptoms of central sleep apnea when undergoing PAP therapy.

-Till date, there is no such treatment for mixed sleep apnea which cures it completely, however, some of the effective treatments are listed below:
+To date, there is no such treatment for mixed sleep apnea that cures it completely; however, some of the most opted treatments include:

 - Continuous positive airway pressure (CPAP)